esraels/so2025_challenge6/README.md

     - The app generates internal test data with 10x larger than the 1M list of numbers provided in the [stackoverflow](https://stackoverflow.com/beta/challenges/79766578/code-challenge-6-integer-counting) code challenge page.
     - The Logs format are in `markdown` syntax so you can pipe the output to a markdown file and view the output in a markdown viewer.
 I use `VS Code`'s builtin markdown viewer.
     - The test functions so far are optimize for **SPEED**.
 I haven't got the time to finish the optimize for **SPACE** version of functions before the submission day.
 Please refer to the _todo_list.txt_ to see what was my full plan before starting to code in this project.
+    - `funcA` is the basis to check if the other functions got the correct answers.

 - ### Build Scripts:
     - I used `bash` scripts for building the app and manipulating the output.
 I am running and testing the app `WSL2`.
 I planned to provide `batch` scripts version so the app will be buildable and testable in Windows but I have no time.
 The deadline is today, as of this writing (Sept 30, 2025... 🤔).
 Wait... it is actually Oct 01 now, yesterday is the deadline.
 Oh no... ;-(.
 Anyway, it seems that I can still submit it and Sept 30 will be the day the other entries are visible.
 It feels like the deadline because it is a chance to copy other works or based your work from them.
 I don't wanna look! 🫣 I am not even sure if I misunderstood the instructions and actually submitting a completely wrong entry. 🐒